Joseph Pisani: Life

 Joseph Pisani was born and raised in the Bronx, New York, by a second-generation Italian family with strong ethnic roots.
 He was originally taught to draw and paint by his grandmother at around the age of seven.

 He left New York in 1994 and traveled throughout America, including visits to forty-two of the fifty states, before setting off on a "backpack" solo tour of Western Europe.
-He stayed in Prague for a time, and in 1996 settled in the Rocky mountains, West of Denver, Colorado.
-As well as painting and drawing, he began to design and produce furniture and to experiment with wood sculpture and mixed media.
+He stayed in Prague for a time, and in 1996 settled in the Rocky Mountains, West of Denver, Colorado.
+As well as painting and drawing, he began to design and produce furniture and experiment with wood sculpture and mixed media.

-In 1998 he traveled again in Europe and the Middle East and found "an interesting spot hidden between two worlds" in the South Sinai, Egypt, where he discovered scuba diving.
+In 1998 he traveled again to Europe and the Middle East and found "an interesting spot hidden between two worlds" in South Sinai, Egypt, where he discovered scuba diving.
 The influence of the colorful underwater life of the Red Sea is apparent in paintings, such as "The Secrets of the Underwater World", and "Deep (Approximately 63 Meters Below the Red Sea)".